wieck/casio-fx-tools/README.md

 ## FX-502P Save Programs to File

-The command `fx502p_save` can read a .WAV file or directly from the sound card and save the program(s) to a file or stdout.
+The command `fx502p_save` can read a recorded audio file or directly from the sound card and save the program(s) to a file or stdout.
 ```
 $ fx502p_save -h